pacificclimate/design-value-explorer/README.md

 The `dve-dev-local` Docker image is the primary means for running the app while developing and debugging.
 Using it has two advantages:
 - It is very similar to the production environment.
+- It reduces effort needed to install the supporting software.
-- It removes the need for a separate development configuration (`./config.yml`).
+- It maps a development configuration file onto the `config.yml`.
+  Typically, this configuration has a reduced dataset to speed startup, and uses local copies of large files ditto.

 #### Overview